roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  Roy was picking up the pace now, reaching around to grab Cori's tits as he drove his cock into the depths of her pussy time and time again.
 He was surprised he was lasting this long, but he wasn't complaining.
 Every second was pure pleasure.
 He didn't want it to end, but when it did, he pulled out and shot his wad straight up in the air, most of it landing on the underside of Cori's tits and on her belly.

  "Didn't want you to have to have sloppy seconds," Roy said to Jake, "and I couldn't hold back long enough to make her suck it."
-Report_Story #2